Your keywords are fluctuating because of:

 1. Google algorithm updates

-However when the update comes, Google adds more information to their algorithm which now understands that your site is not relevant for those queries.
-Because of that, the algorithm adjusts (rightfully so) your positions for the keywords.
+When Google updates their algorithm, they add more information to the algorithm which now understands that your site is not relevant for those queries.
+Because of that, the algorithm adjusts (rightfully so) your positions for those keywords, which results in a change to your rankings.

 Troubleshooting #1: Is it an algorithm update?